Sadia2255/rock-paper-scissors/README.md

 # Rock Paper Scissors

 This is a website created using Javascript, HTML, and CSS.
-It is fully functional, and features a clean design that allows the user to play games of rock, paper, scissors.
+It is fully functional, and features a clean design that allows the user to play multiple games of rock, paper, scissors.

 ### Installing